virouncode/fm4all/memory-bank/activeContext.md

    - Add what-if scenarios for quote customization

 4. **Testing and Optimization**
+   - Implement component tests using Vitest and Testing Library
+   - Create centralized mocks for common dependencies
+   - Organize tests to mirror the source code structure
+   - Implement comprehensive test coverage for UI components and utilities
    - Perform end-to-end testing of the quotation flow with real-time updates
    - Optimize performance of cache invalidation system
    - Conduct load testing for concurrent pricing updates
-   - Implement automated tests for pricing calculations

 ## Active Decisions and Considerations